Travel & conservation company, since 1991

 ©Hamish Paget-Brown

-19. As individuals who display certain characteristics (such as largest size) are more likely to be harvested by trophy hunters, this type of selective removal will bring about genetic change in future generations, as those individuals are no longer contributing to the gene pool.
+19. As individuals who display certain characteristics (such as largest size) are more likely to be harvested by trophy hunters, this selective removal will bring about genetic change in future generations, as those individuals are no longer contributing to the gene pool.

 20. Trophy hunting concession areas are leased to operators without regard for the operators’ track record in conservation.

-21. The main problem with mismanaged trophy hunting stems from excessive harvests and impacts associated with removal of males.
+21. The main problem with mismanaged trophy hunting stems from excessive harvests and impacts associated with the removal of males.

 23. Unless reforms are made to the current management of trophy hunting, excessive harvests will further contribute to declines in the species across its African range.